im-py-dev/Car-Hire-Management-System/README.md

 ~~3.
 A customer cannot hire a car for longer than a week.~~

-4. If a vehicle is available, the customer&#39;s details are recorded (if not stored already) and a new booking is made.
+~~4.
+If a vehicle is available, the customer&#39;s details are recorded (if not stored already) and a new booking is made.~~

-5. Potential or existing customers can book a vehicle up to 7 days in advance depending on availability.
+~~5.
+Potential or existing customers can book a vehicle up to 7 days in advance depending on availability~~

-6. Customers must pay for the vehicle at the time of hire.
+~~7.
+Customers must pay for the vehicle at the time of hire.~~

 7. On receiving an enquiry, employees are required to check availability of cars and vans.

-8. An invoice is written at the time of booking for the customer.
+~~9.
+An invoice is written at the time of booking for the customer.~~

-9. If the booking has been made in advance, a confirmation letter will be sent to the customer.
+~~9.
+If the booking has been made in advance, a confirmation letter will be sent to the customer.~~

-10. A report is printed at the start of each day showing the bookings for that particular day.
+11. A report is printed at the start of each day showing the bookings for that particular day.

 B- Deliverables: (all deliverables should be placed on GIT (your personal Github account). and we may want to check your commits and branches.)